Geological Survey Program

 - Cumulate production of St. Peter is now greater than 65 million short tons, with an estimated present value of $2 billion.

-Missouri Geology Bibliography: Search the electronic bibliography, published by the Division of Geology and Land Survey and predecessor agencies, contains references from 1804 to present.
+Missouri Geology Bibliography: Search the electronic bibliography, published by the Missouri Geological Survey and predecessor agencies, contains references from 1804 to present.

 Chemical composition data adapted from the following reference: